Indexing content

 1. Indexing Engine Architecture

-Optimizely Search & Navigation
+Optimizely Search and Navigation (formerly Find) ▼

-Optimizely Graph
+Optimizely Graph ▼

 2. Managing the Indexing Pipeline